johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-12-29-notion-qr-service.md

 home organization with a Notion database & QR codes, originally posted [here](/note/2023/12/28/qr-code-box-organization.html).
 In that post, I had provided a Python script for bulk generation of QR codes linking them to items in a private Notion database.
 The gist of my project in that post was to print out QR codes & attach them to boxes in my garage for easy identification.
+The QR codes would link to _private_ notion pages, such that I could scan them on my phone & view the corresponding Notion page with content descriptions.
 As long as I maintained the Notion database entry for the related QR code, I could easily find the box I was looking for.

 I was recently contacted teacher at a university who encountered my post and wanted to apply similar concepts to their use case, managing a catalog of items that could be lent out to students.
-They required a more automated solution, where an event in Notion could trigger a process to generate that QR code and attach it to the database entry.
+They required a more automated solution, where an event in Notion would trigger a process to generate a QR code, linking to a corresponding Ntion database entry.
 The teacher was managing a database of hundreds of items, not tens of items like my home organization project.
 With so many items to manage, generating QR codes manually & copying them to Notion manually would not only be tedious, but also error-prone.

 # The Project